top of page

 As I took a walk around my favorite lake, I snapped a quick picture.
 When I came home and checked my camera, I found this surprising image:

-I can identify with those two ducks.
+I can identify with those two.

 We are each one of a kind—a special creation by God.
-When I'm outside walking, I see His creativity—the flash of blue when a Steller's jay flies ahead of me; the singing sound of wings flying overhead; even the way the sky opens up and sunshine flashes through the rain here in the Northwest!
+When I'm outside walking, I see His creativity—the flash of blue when a Steller's jay flies ahead of me; the singing whir of wings flying overhead; even the way the sky opens up and sunshine flashes through the rain here in the Pacific Northwest!

-As individuals, we reflect that creativity: a blend of talent, experiences and surprises each of us can contribute.
+As individuals, we reflect that creativity: a blend of talent, experiences, and surprises each of us can contribute.
 Every day brings a chance to convey that positive uniqueness in a way that is a gift to express and to share.

 Comparisons are always rough on the person doing the comparing.
 Even the duck with one sparkle might feel inadequate when seeing her companion, who has a whole double trail of light.